 Con: Background Screening Can Take Time

 Taking anywhere from 24 hours to up to a week, background checks can put a brief hold on your hiring and onboarding process.
-There can be delays in getting proper documentation from the applicant or HR may have a backlog of work.
-If you need an employee to start work right away, it can be tempting to skip the background check process, or delay it until after the applicant is hired.
+There can be delays in getting proper documentation from the candidate or HR may have a backlog of work.
+If you need an employee to start work right away, it can be tempting to skip the background check process, or delay it until after the candidate is hired.
 However, that can be even more costly, opening you up not only to liability, but also to the risk of needing to let that employee go and start from scratch again.

 Pro: Background Screening Creates Trust